Leaders make Bold Networking events happen, help others grow their businesses, amplify and protect our winning culture.

 - Embrace Connect Meetings with at least 100 Connect Meetings ASAP

-- Seek introductions for your teammates and introduce in person whenever possible
+- Actively seek introductions for your teammates and introduce in them in person whenever possible

 - Like, Share, and connect on Social Media (Facebook, LinkedIn, Alignable, and RSVP on Facebook Event and Eventbrite)

-- Prepare and participate with the weekly training topic
+- Prepare for and participate in the weekly training topic discussion

-- Clear communication with your leadership team and find your own substitute should you not be able to fulfill your responsibilities
+- Clear communication with your leadership team and find a replacement leader should you not be able to fulfill your responsibilities for any given week